-Morgean watched the orgy from sunrise to sunset, hidden amidst the rocks, his erection so painful it brought tears to his eyes.
+Morgean watched the orgy from sunrise to sunset, hidden amidst the rocks.
 He ducked when a male buzzed overhead.
-He turned his head at the sound of high-pitched laughter.
-Two females used each other to fling across the sky, escaping their male pursuers—one blue, one purple, both young and beautiful and fertile.
-He grabbed onto his penis with a moan.
+Turned his head at the sound of high-pitched laughter.
+Two females used each other to fling across the sky, escaping their male pursuers—one blue, one purple.
+He grabbed onto his groin with a grunt.
 It was spring, and it was his instinct to mate.
 The need surged through his veins, fogged his mind, made his heart pound, but unlike the other males he couldn’t partake.
 He was a dark fairy: dark wings, dark hair, dark skin, reviled and despised.
 Fairies were meant to be bright and beautiful, everything he was not.
 He had dared to join in the year before only to be attacked by the other males.
 They had savaged him, beaten him, torn at his wings, until he struggled home, bleeding and injured and barely able to fly.
 He would not make the same mistake.
 This time, he had another plan.

 He watched the females, waiting patiently until the sun began to set.
 He would take the weakest, the most wary, the one most unable to fight.
 As they began to disperse, his gaze centred on the blue one—Meridiah, they called her.
 She had fallen well behind the others, so tired she couldn’t even fly in a straight line.

 He narrowed his eyes.
 His body tightened.
 His heart hammered.
 Mine.

 He streaked into the air, kicking up a plume of dust behind him.
 He glanced around but no other males were nearby.
 She was unprotected—and his.